smartpricing/queen/website/learn.md

 *The first billion (1.322B) messages*

 ![2Gb/s](/learn/do.png)
-*Writing 2Gb/s of "hello world" inside Postgres for days (of course this include a lot more that "hello world")*
+*Writing 2Gb/s of "hello world" inside Postgres for days (of course this includes a lot more than just "hello world")*

 After 2.5 days the situation was like this: